L'âme de l'Amérique

 During an intense year-long journey from the Andes to the Amazon via Easter Island, Sylvie Brieu traveled solo on the trails of South America.
 Forgoing a rigid itinerary, she set her sights on seeking out some of the most creative native communities linked to great civilizations – Quechua, Rapanui, Mapuche, Xavante, Surui, Uru-eu-wau-wau, Guarani.
 Through these modern descendants, she explored how their ancient wisdom and original high-tech strategies could inspire Western societies.
 Thanks to both serendipity and exceptional access, Brieu immersed herself in the daily life of warriors, shamans, artists, peasants, filmmakers, poets, and singers, recording their appeal for transborder solidarity.
 Her expedition even led her to the first territory in the world ever to be demarcated for an uncontacted tribe.
 Cutting through clichés, she makes a plea for tolerance and celebrates diversity while bolstering her convictions with economic, political, scientific, and historical underpinnings.

-A graduate of the Sorbonne and UC Berkeley, Sylvie Brieu is an award-winning journalist, a founding member of National Geographic France and a former Advisory Board member of National Geographic Society’s All Roads Film Project - a leading programme that provided a platform for underrepresented minority-culture storytellers from around the world to showcase their works.
-Her articles - about the Lakota Sioux of South Dakota, the Kawaiweté of Brazil, the Zapotecs of Mexico, the Maori of Aoteaora, the Kalash of Pakistan etc. - and acclaimed books mainly focus on Native peoples who are working creatively for social change and environmental justice.
-UNESCO has granted its patronage to When our voices rise - Diversity, Dialogue and Solidarity, her long-term editorial and educational project focusing on inspirational Indigenous game-changers and peace-makers worldwide.
-She's a member of Société des Explorateurs Français (French Explorers Society).
+A graduate of the Sorbonne and UC Berkeley, Sylvie Brieu is an award-winning journalist, a founding member of National Geographic France and a former Advisory Board member of National Geographic Society’s All Roads Film Project - a leading program that provided a platform for underrepresented minority-culture storytellers from around the world to showcase their works.
+Her articles - about the Lakota Sioux of South Dakota, the Kawaiweté of Brazil, the Zapotec of Mexico, the Maori of New Zealand, the Kalash of Pakistan etc. - and acclaimed books mainly focus on Native peoples who are working creatively for social change and environmental justice.
+UNESCO has granted its patronage to When Our Voices Rise - Diversity, Dialogue and Solidarity, her long-term editorial and educational project focusing on inspirational Indigenous game-changers and peace-makers worldwide.
+She's a member of Société des Gens de Lettres, established in the 19th century by Honoré de Balzac among others.
+She's also a member of Société des Explorateurs Français (French Explorers Society).

 When she is not on assignment, Sylvie Brieu loves to share her field experience with school children, students and audiences from different cultural backgrounds in Europe, North America, South America, Asia, Oceania and Africa.